pingcap/docs-cn/identify-slow-queries.md

 * [`tidb_slow_log_threshold`](/system-variables.md#tidb_slow_log_threshold): Sets the threshold for the slow log.
 The SQL statement whose execution time exceeds this threshold is recorded in the slow log.
 The default value is 300 (ms).
 * [`tidb_query_log_max_len`](/system-variables.md#tidb_query_log_max_len): Sets the maximum length of the SQL statement recorded in the slow log.
 The default value is 4096 (byte).
 * [`tidb_log_desensitization`](/system-variables.md#tidb_log_desensitization): Determines whether to desensitize user data using `?` in the SQL statement recorded in the slow log.
 The default value is `0`, which means to disable the feature.
-* [`tidb_enable_collect_execution_info`](/system-variables.md#tidb_enable_collect_execution_info): Determines whether to record the execution information of each operator in the execution plan.
+* [`tidb_enable_collect_execution_info`](/system-variables.md#tidb_enable_collect_execution_info): Determines whether to record the physical execution information of each operator in the execution plan.
 The default value is `1`.
 This feature impacts the performance by approximately 3%.
 After enabling this feature, you can view the `Plan` information as follows:

     ```sql
     > select tidb_decode_plan('jAOIMAk1XzE3CTAJMQlmdW5jczpjb3VudChDb2x1bW4jNyktPkMJC/BMNQkxCXRpbWU6MTAuOTMxNTA1bXMsIGxvb3BzOjIJMzcyIEJ5dGVzCU4vQQoxCTMyXzE4CTAJMQlpbmRleDpTdHJlYW1BZ2dfOQkxCXQRSAwyNzY4LkgALCwgcnBjIG51bTogMQkMEXMQODg0MzUFK0hwcm9jIGtleXM6MjUwMDcJMjA2HXsIMgk1BWM2zwAAMRnIADcVyAAxHcEQNQlOL0EBBPBbCjMJMTNfMTYJMQkzMTI4MS44NTc4MTk5MDUyMTcJdGFibGU6dCwgaW5kZXg6aWR4KGEpLCByYW5nZTpbLWluZiw1MDAwMCksIGtlZXAgb3JkZXI6ZmFsc2UJMjUBrgnQVnsA');